srolandmarshall/remoku/README.md

 SReMoku is a fork of [Remoku](https://github.com/gonzotek/remoku), a web app for Roku remote control.
 SReMoku launches a small Express server to serve Remoku on `localhost:7049`, then opens a small Electron app which launches that URL.
-It is currently underdevelopment, but stable.
+It is currently under development, but stable.

 <img width="432" alt="image" src="https://user-images.githubusercontent.com/12804079/123563105-ccff4800-d780-11eb-909a-2f2c9d7d7f84.png">